 Jersey Heat Loss Map

-The Energy Efficiency Service (EES) commissioned a heat loss map for Jersey.
+The Department for the Environment commissioned a heat loss map for Jersey.
 The map helps people understand how much heat they are losing from their homes.

 Understanding the heat loss scale